Sparks in the Dark: Introduction

-SparkDensityTree takes arbitrarily large sample sizes in high dimensions that are assumed to be drawn from an unknown density and returns the minimum distance estimate (MDE) of the unknown density itself as a multidimensional histogram.
-Unlike most density estimation methods, MDE histogram is the only scalable $L_1$-smoothed density estimate with so-called universal performance guarantees \cite{Sainudiin2019}.
+Firstly, unlike most density estimation methods, including various regularization and Bayesian methods based on the likelihood, the minimum distance estimate (MDE) returned by SparkDensityTree as a multidimensional histogram is guaranteed to be within an $L_1$ distance or integrated absolute distance bound from the unknown density $f$ for any given sample size $n$, no matter what the underlying density $f$ happens to be, i.e., any density in $L_1$, the space of Lebesgue integrable functions, and is thus said to have {\em universal performance guarantees} \cite{Sainudiin2019}.

+Secondly, the method scales to arbitrarily large sample sizes in high dimensions due to a scalable implementation with sparse binary trees for representing the data.
+A sparse binary tree can represent only the existing data in its leaves by implicitly encoding the unrepresented leaves without data as zero akin to sparse vectors and matrices.

+Thirdly, SparkDensityTree provides various further statistical insights from the MDE.
 In particular, calculating the coverage or highest density regions of the MDE histogram of the signal and background data allows for finding the region of phase space with the largest probability density in the signal and background.
+The highest density region covering the sample space for a given probability $1-\alpha$, should have the smallest possible volume such that every point inside the region should have a probability density at least as large as every point outside the region.
 The method takes measured or simulated data for signal or background processes as input and returns the highest density region of its density estimate (MDE histogram).
 The signal region is given as a union of intervals, rectangles, cuboids and hyper-cuboids over the domain of the input variables.

-The current proof-of-concept is largely inspired by an ongoing search for dark mesons in ATLAS data for which a preliminary result is public~\cite{ATLAS-CONF-2023-021}.
-The data and simulation used in the following sections, as well as the selections applied, closely follow the analysis.
-The signal point chosen in this study has already been excluded by ATLAS~\cite{ATLAS-CONF-2023-021}, and so the data will be used as background.
+The current proof-of-concept is largely inspired by a search for dark mesons in ATLAS data~\cite{ATLAS:2024xb}.
+This search explores prompt decays of dark pions and dark rho mesons into standard model particles in LHC data.
+The data and simulation used in the following sections, as well as the selections applied, loosely follow the analysis.
+The full ATLAS analysis is however quite complex, and so, comparing directly with this work is not completely possible.
+The signal point chosen in this study has already been excluded by ATLAS~\cite{ATLAS:2024xb}, and so the data will be used as background.